 - 1. Verify that the dmi2snmp and ucd-snmp packages are installed.
 For example, the files dmi2snmp-10-15.i386.rpm and ucd-snmp-4.1.1-15smux.i386.rpm could represent the dmi2snmp and ucd-snmp packages, respectively. - 2.
 Open the file /etc/snmp/snmpd.conf.
 You can use any available editor such as vi, emacs, or a linux editor. - 3.
-Add a trapsink line at the end of the file for each management console that receives traps from the managed server.
-Use the following syntax when adding the line:
+Ensure that the com2sec entry is present at the beginning of the configuration file.
+The following are examples of the correct syntax for this entry: